ginstrom/paladin-novel/manuscript/chapter-20.md

 "I claim nothing," Gond replied, his voice steady as he stepped forward.
 He met Aelindra's ancient gaze without flinching.
 "I am what Alanyi, or fate, or sheer bloody-mindedness has made me.
 If your Circle deems that 'divine authority,' that is your word for it.
 I call it a heavy load and a path I walk because I must."

 A subtle murmur, like the rustling of ancient leaves, passed through the Circle.
-Aelindra’s lips curved slightly.
+Aelindra's lips curved slightly.

 "An interesting answer," Aelindra mused.
 "Most who stand before us, touched by power, are eager to proclaim their divine mandate.
 You sound like a man sentenced to a duty he cannot escape."

-"That’s a fair assessment," Gond said with a wry twist of his lips.
+"That's a fair assessment," Gond said with a wry twist of his lips.
 "I didn't seek this.
 I was a mercenary, content with my coin and my anonymity.
 This path chose me, through fire and chains.
 Responsibility, as it turns out, is a stubborn master."

 Another member of the Circle, a male elf with silver hair and eyes like deep forest pools, leaned forward.
 "Yet you wield power that could only come from divine blessing.
 We have felt it from here—the healing light, the righteous fury, the touch of something beyond mortal ken."